oldcordapp/OldcordV2/README.md

 oh and discord.js devs for snowflake stuff <br />

 # Setup
-First you need a postgres server & db running on your server/machine, then you'd need to create a json file in the src directory with your db login information
+First you need a postgres server & db running on your server/machine, then you'd need to create a db_config.json file in the src directory with your db login information

 Like so: